Ranuja01/cython-chess/README.md

 write Python-like code that can be compiled into highly efficient C/C++ code.
 This makes it an ideal tool when you want to optimize the performance of certain Python programs while still leveraging the simplicity of Python.
-Cython also allows you to invoke custom C++ code to further boost speed by bypassing python alltogether.
+Cython also allows you to invoke custom C++ code to further boost speed by bypassing Python alltogether.
 In this project, I rewrote functions pertaining to move generation from the `python-chess` using Cython and C++.
 I use Cython to interact with Python objects from `python-chess` such as chess.Board or chess.Move objects but try to seperate code that involves bitmask parsing and other such operations into a C++ file for even more speed.